Tiger rejected $1 billion offer: Norman

 “So they had originally approached Tiger before I became CEO.”

-Various reports out of the United Kingdom have said Phil Mickelson received a $US200 million ($A285 million) signing bonus, while fellow American Dustin Johnson received $US150 million ($A214 million).
+Various reports out of Britain have said Phil Mickelson received a $US200 million ($285 million) signing bonus, while fellow American Dustin Johnson received $US150 million ($214 million).

-The 48-man fields, which play 54 holes with no cut, offer $US25 million (A$26 million) in prize money at each event.
+The 48-man fields, which play 54 holes with no cut, offer $US25 million ($26 million) in prize money at each event.

-LIV Golf currently has only one player – Johnson at No. 18 – from the top 20 in the world but is reportedly trying to lure across Australia’s world No.2 Cameron Smith.
+LIV Golf currently has only one player – Johnson at No. 18 – from the top 20 in the world.
+It is reportedly trying to lure across Australia’s world No.2 Cameron Smith.

-The source of the funding has led to sharp criticism of the series and the players who have enlisted because it is viewed as an attempt to distract attention from its human rights record and links to the September 11 terrorist attacks.
+The source of the funding has led to sharp criticism of the series and the players who have enlisted because it is viewed as an attempt to distract attention from Saudi Arabia’s human rights record and links to the September 11 terrorist attacks.